jeffrey-chen-asdrp/project/squidgame/planner.md

 - SCORE WILL BE CALCULATED WITH PLACEMENT; LAST PLACE WILL BE 1/12, while FIRST PLACE WILL BE 12/12 (1.00)

+- In case of a tie in voting, if the number of players who tie for elimination are outnumbered by the rest of the players not facing elimination, they will be voted out
+- Lets say there are 5 players left, with 2 of them being tied for elimination.
+This leaves three players left and since the 2 players are outnumbered, they both are eliminated

 # MINGLE RULES: